-Associate Professor J. O'Reilly (dean); Assistant Professor Cutietta, Heaton (chair), Palmer; Instructor Higgins.
-Media Producer and Coordinator: White.
+Associate Professor J. O'Reilly; Assistant Professor Cutietta, Heaton (chair), Palmer; Instructor Higgins.

 The Department of Communication and Media offers a major and minor in Integrated Media.
 These programs focus on communication competency and media literacy, helping students to develop critical thinking, research, writing, and oral communication skills.
 Such skills prepare majors for advanced study in media, as well as a wide range of professional fields, including broadcasting, social media, journalism, public relations, and media management.